-I just ordered popcorn in bulk (organic, non-GMO nerd here) so much cheaper than I could find it anyplace else.
+I just ordered popcorn in bulk (organic, non-GMO nerd here), which is so much cheaper than I could find anywhere else.

 It’s important to know your best prices.
 Sometimes, items are not cheaper in bulk.
 Knowing how much you are willing to spend is a must.
-If you know that your local grocery will put ground beef on sale every three months at $1.99 pound, then the $2.49 per pound bulk purchase at Costco isn’t really the best deal.
+If you know that your local grocery will sell ground beef every three months at $1.99 per pound, then the $2.49 per pound bulk purchase at Costco isn’t the best deal.

 You can check out this article about warehouse stores here: How Warehouse Stores May Blow Your Mind And Save Your Cash!

 Make More Money

-Maybe its a mindset thing.
+Maybe it’s a mindset thing.
 Maybe it’s just a fact.
-If you want to have a goal of saving 50% of your income yet your expences eat up 70%, maybe you just need to make more money.
+If you want to have a goal of saving 50% of your income, yet your expenses eat up 70%, maybe you need to make more money.

 It might not need to be forever, just until goals are met.
 Like the side hustle to be debt free, it can become a means to an end for retirement and savings goals.

 Here are some great side hustle options: How to Make More Money Legitimately

 Save Your Change

 Saving change sounds like such a simple gesture.
-But those coins can really add up.
+But those coins can add up.
 I just took our jar to the bank and got almost $200.

 That is a nice amount to add to your savings.